 - Can I use text from another source in my written work?
-Yes, if you follow the APA rules for including citations in your paper https://apastyle.apa.org/style-grammar-guidelines/citations.
+Yes, please do!
+Synthesize, paraphrase, and apply information from your readings, but follow the APA rules for including citations in your paper https://bit.ly/2KILduE.
 Uncited work is Academic Dishonesty! - Can I submit a paper or use text from something I wrote for another course?
 No. According to the publication manual of the American Psychological Association (2009), plagiarism is "claim[ing] the words and ideas of another as [your] own" (p.
 15) or presenting your own previously written work as new scholarship (self-plagiarism). - Can I follow the format of a model paper you provide to us?
 Yes and No. Most model papers are added to Blackboard to give you an example of the quality of written work I am expecting from you (e.g., use of PSY 510 content, inclusion of citations).
 Using the model to check your quality of writing and citations against it is okay.
 However, do not use the model paper to write your work.
 Using ideas from the model is an act of academic dishonesty and plagiarism.
-Likewise, it is best to follow the written assignment instructions for all formatting expectations, rather than setting up your paper like the model. - Can I use artificial intelligence to help me write my paper and/or create citations?
-No and Yes.
-Your original ideas/work are expected in your submissions.
-The use of AI to help you write your papers is not allowed because it would result in your unoriginal work.
-AI might be a useful tool to help you create your parenthetical citations, but make sure you follow the APA rules https://apastyle.apa.org/style-grammar-guidelines/citations.
-Uncited work is Academic Dishonesty!
+Likewise, it is best to follow the written assignment instructions for all formatting expectations, rather than setting up your paper like the model unless noted in the instructions.

-Late Policy: All Content Summary and Reflection Papers (RPs) must be made by the given deadline because I will evaluate them on the Monday following the due date.
-There are 10 RPs and your lowest 2 scores will be dropped from the final grade.
-In other words, you have 2 RPs that could be "missed" without penalty; plan your schedules accordingly (e.g., fall break, conference travel).
+Late Policy: All discussion posts must be submitted by the due date, feel free to email me if you need more time.
 The final project must also be submitted by the given deadline for me to evaluate them in a timely fashion.
-Failure to submit RPs or the final project on time will result in a 0.
+Failure to submit assignments or the final project on time will result in a 0.